tomhervieu9/tomhervieu9/README.md

-Hey there 😃, my name is Thomas and I'm looking for roles in web development.
+Hey there 😃, my name is Thomas but I sometimes go by Tom

-On my Github, you will mainly find my recent web development code (most of which is currently practice exercises).
-My academic work is private for copyright reasons.
+Searching for roles in data eng/ web development / general programming

 **My programming experience can be summed up as:**
 2 years data engineering (Georgia Tech)